Jamie Oliver Aubergine Daal

 • 1 tsp mustard seeds

-8. Cook the chapatis: Heat a dry frying pan over medium heat.
-Cook each chapati for 1 minute per side, until cooked but not browned.
-Stack in foil and keep warm.
+Heat a dry pan on medium.
+Cook each chapati for about a minute per side—no oil, no browning.
+Just soft, warm flatbreads.
+Stack them in foil to keep warm.

-9. Cook the rice: In a pan, combine the rice, boiling water, and a pinch of salt.
-Cover and cook over medium heat for 12 minutes, until all liquid is absorbed.
+Add the basmati rice to a pan with boiling water and a pinch of salt.
+Cover and simmer on medium for about 12 minutes, until all the water is absorbed and the grains are fluffy.

 Jamie Oliver Aubergine Daal